-Julia is a freelance marketing professional and producer.
+Julia is a freelance producer with strong skills in marketing and fundraising.
 In Scotland, she has worked with organisations including Havana Glasgow Film Festival, Birks Cinema, Trufflepig, STAR Development Trust and Glasgow Outdoor and Woodland Learning.
-During her 10 years in London, she worked as Arts Officer for Enfield Council, Outreach Manager for Princes Trust and Programmes Director for youth charity Futureversity - overseeing an offer of 120 free programmes for 14-25 yr olds and working with partners such as BBC London, Timberland and Burberry.
+During her 10 years in London, she worked as Arts Officer for Enfield Council, Outreach Manager for Princes Trust and Programmes Director for youth charity Futureversity - overseeing an offer of 120 free programmes for 14-25 yr olds.

-She is passionate about participatory theatre, sustainable travel, zero waste and wild swimming!
+She is passionate about participatory theatre, sustainable travel, zero waste and outdoor swimming!

 Associate Artist - Shared Space